As one of the OG premium denim brands,Rag and Bone has been a celeb and hipster favorite for their British heritage and directional, modern design.

 Rag and Bone Jean Sizing Chart

+Though it sounds like marketing talk, the truth is that their entire collection is very, noticeably comfortable.
 This is due to the fabric technology they use in their collection.
-Though it sounds like marketing talk, the truth is that their entire collection is very, noticeably comfortable.
+So if comfort is a priority, then check that box as we love Rag and Bone’s fit.
 Check out the sizing details below, including a link to their fit guide.

 Recent reports (2018) have shown Rag and Bone running a little big, so keep that in mind when looking.
 One thing to note is that the different fits are made of different material.
 Any blend material — that includes synthetics or elastic — will be more forgiving.

 If you don’t want to go through the work of breaking in a traditional fabric blend like Rag and Bone, check out DL1961.
-They have a similar price point and are famously comfortable.
+They have a similar price point, are famously comfortable, and have the same NYC aesthetic.

 👍 Rule of Thumb Rag and Bone Women’s tend to run true to fit to slightly big.